kampute/kampose/docs/welcome.md

 kampose build
 ```

-For detailed usage instructions, see the [Command-Line Interface](command-line.md) guide.
+For detailed usage instructions and examples, see the [Command-Line Interface](command-line.md) guide.

 ## Guide to This Documentation